|Microbevels front and back.|

 This use of the word dub, to round over, is not in any online dictionary I looked at.

 Yes, it will.
 If you do not use glued down abrasive, the abrasive could easily ride up in front of the blade and dub the edge.
 If you press really hard, the effect will be greater.
 If the abrasive backing is flexible or weak, allowing the abrasive to bunch in front of the blade, you can get dubbing.
-If you use the abrasive dry or if you allow too much swarf (especially the bits of the wire edge that break off when you switch from side to side) to build up, you could get an abrasive effect from them which would dub the blade.
+If you use the abrasive dry or if you allow too much swarf (especially the bits of the wire edge that break off when you switch from front to back to front) to build up, you could get an abrasive effect from them which would dub the blade.

 Not if you